Kong/docs.konghq.com/app/contributing/markdown-rules.md

 : Disables the version selector dropdown.
 Set this on pages that belong to unversioned doc sets like `/konnect/`.

-`toc: false`
-: Disables the right-hand nav for the page; useful if the page is short and has one or no headers.

 `beta: true` or `alpha: true`
 : Labels the page as beta or alpha; adds a banner to the top of the page.